the way of Helcim

 Combining the right balance of junior and experienced professionals

 While bottom-up is a key part of our culture, it only works if our junior professionals have the support and leadership of veterans that have seen it before.
 Helcim also invests in recruiting experienced talent and placing them in all functions of our organization.
-As part of that recruitment, we look for professionals who are passionate about training the next generation of talent in their field regardless of their position; every person can be a leader.

 We believe that teams across our company will typically thrive when they have the right balance between juniors that are eager to learn, and experienced professionals that can teach and help guide them.
-Overtime we’ve found that this balance is typically a 3:1 ratio, although it will vary from team to team.
-We’ve also found that seasoned people leaders are key in accelerating the development of our team members.
+Overtime we've found that this balance is typically a 3:1 ratio, although it will vary from team to team.

 A company-wide commitment

 Bottom-up hiring demands a strong commitment to the approach.
 It requires the courage to entrust less-experienced individuals with a lot of responsibility, and acknowledgement that failure will happen as team members learn how to succeed.
-This approach also requires an organization-wide focus on continuous mentorship.
-Everyone at Helcim is a teacher.

 In the end, bottom-up hiring is a choice that we've made and committed to - it is part of the way of the Helcim.
 We are builders - this not only applies to our products and processes but, most importantly, our people.

-What smarter means at Helcim
+What "smarter" means at Helcim

 Nuance is a professional skill that takes years to build.